data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/ftp.md

       non-TLS-aware servers.
 This is usually served over port 990 rather than port 21.
 Cannot be used in combination with explicit FTPS.

-   --ftp-disable-epsv
-      Disable using EPSV even if server advertises support.

    --ftp-disable-utf8
       Disable using UTF-8 even if server advertises support.

    --ftp-writing-mdtm
       Use MDTM to set modification time (VsFtpd quirk)

-   --ftp-force-list-hidden
-      Use LIST -a to force listing of hidden files and folders.
-This will disable the use of MLSD.

-   --ftp-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

-      Examples:
-         | Asterisk,Ctl,Dot,Slash                               | ProFTPd can't handle '*' in file names
-         | BackSlash,Ctl,Del,Dot,RightSpace,Slash,SquareBracket | PureFTPd can't handle '[]' or '*' in file names
-         | Ctl,LeftPeriod,Slash                                 | VsFTPd can't handle file names starting with dot

-   --ftp-host
-      FTP host to connect to.

-      E.g. "ftp.example.com".

-   --ftp-user
-      FTP username.

-   --ftp-no-check-certificate
-      Do not verify the TLS certificate of the server.

-   --ftp-disable-mlsd
-      Disable using MLSD even if server advertises support.

-   --ftp-idle-timeout
-      Max time before closing idle connections.

-      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

-      Set to 0 to keep connections indefinitely.

    --ftp-close-timeout
       Maximum time to wait for a response to close.